I am standing at the window

 Life educates.

-I read in the Beijing newspaper about Afghanistan.
+as I read the Beijing newspaper about Afghanistan.

-A neighbour that shares with China a border.
+Afghanistan, who shares with China a physical border.

 The politics of individual choices